wajahatabbas27/NEXT_JS-LEARNING/README.md

 - To start with nextjs boiler plate si created with:

-npx create-next-app my-first-next-app --use-npm
+npx create-next-app my-first-next-app --ts

-- npx create-next-app <project-name> --use-npm
+- npx create-next-app <project-name> --ts

 - to run the server it requires : - npm run dev or yarn dev